Oven-roasted Ratatouille and Mozzarella Strudel with Parmesan and Pecans

 Now arrange the tomatoes, aubergines, courgettes, peppers and onion on the roasting tray, sprinkle with the garlic, torn basil leaves, crushed coriander seeds and season with freshly milled pepper.
 Drizzle the oil over, then mix thoroughly to get a good coating of oil.
 Roast on the highest shelf of the oven for 30-40 minutes, or until the vegetables are tender and tinged brown at the edges.
 Remove from the oven and leave until cold.

 When you are ready to make the strudel, pre-heat the oven to gas mark 4, 350°F (180°C) and pop the nuts on to a baking sheet to toast for 6 minutes.
 While they toast, melt the butter.
 When the nuts are ready, remove them from the oven and allow to cool a little.
-You can also watch how to toast nut sin our Cookery School Video on the right.
+You can also watch how to toast nuts in our Cookery School Video on this page.
 Now pulse them in a processor to chop them small, transfer them to a small bowl and mix them with 2 tablespoons of the Parmesan.